cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 | role    | domain expert |
 | creator | Jon           |

+Details on the `Metadata` sheet can be found [here](../../terminology/rules.md#metadata-sheet).

 Optionally, domain experts can also define classes in the `classes` sheet.
 Classes are used to group properties that define a thing (e.g., a real-life object).
 For example, a `WindTurbine` is a class, and the set of properties for a class defines what it means to be a member of that class.
 However, as it is optional, Jon skips this sheet, and leaves it to the information architect, David, to define that for him.
+Details on the `Classes` sheet can be found [here](../../terminology/rules.md#classes-sheet).

 Download Jon's spreadsheet from [here](../../artifacts/rules/expert-wind-energy-jon.xlsx).